Final Fantasy XIV benchmarks

 - Laptop GPU/iGPU: The game can run at 1080p/720p on current best integrated graphics (Vega 7/8 in Zen 2 and Zen 3 or Intel Xe on Tiger Lake) but that's low settings and low framerate.
 If you want a laptop that will run the game at more than 30 FPS or on higher resolution aim at GTX 1660 Ti or RTX 3050 Ti/3060.

-- Desktop GPU: Same as on laptops you want a decent entry level/mid range GPU for 1080p/1440p FF14 gaming.
-AMD and Nvidia will work but due to shortages the prices are really bad.
+- Desktop GPU: Same as on laptops you want a decent entry level/mid-range GPU for 1080p/1440p FF14 gaming.
+AMD and Nvidia will work but due to shortages the prices are terrible.
 You can opt for AMD APU for 1080p low and add dGPU when prices drop.

 For laptops in like first half of 2022 we expect new Intel and AMD chips that will bring new DDR5 memory as well as improved integrated graphics (RDNA2 based on Rembrandt Ryzens) so if you don't have to buy now you can wait at least till CES 2022 in January to see what new platforms offer.
 Existing laptops will see some sales so you can decide - buy something existing now or wait for next generation equipment.